 Want more hours?
 VOLUNTEER!
 Send a message to: Bikeprogram.email@example.com

 Want to rent a bike?
-Get applications in the Student Union Building Information Desk (1st Floor) or Student Help Desk (2nd Floor)
+Get applications in the Student Union Building Information Desk (1st Floor).

 If you want to volunteer to be bike mechanic, please email the Bike Program Coordinator.

-To better assist you, please fill out this online form Bike Program Services.
-We do not sell or stock parts beyond tubes at this time.
+We do not sell or stock parts beyond those in the 24-hour bike parts vending machine in front of the Student Union building.
 Please bring parts you need with you.
 If you are not sure, check with a mechanic first.